fourtytoo/kwaltz/README.md

 the usual suspects.
 It correlates the German and the English version so that searches can be done in both languages at the same time.

-Run it either from Emacs (M-x cider-jack-in-clojurescript) or from the shell prompt (`lein repl`).
+Run it either from Emacs (`M-x cider-jack-in-clojurescript`) or from the shell prompt (`lein repl`).
 From the REPL run

 ```clojure
 (kwaltz.application/reboot-database)
 ```

 that will populate your Elasticsearch database.
 Once complete, you should be able to point your browser to http://localhost:10555/# and use the UI.
-Something like this should
+Something like this should appear:
-appear:

 ![alt text](screenshot01.png "Sample screen shot")

 ##  Work in Progress

-Kwaltz is a work in progress and not meant to be useful to anyone without a modicum of familiarity with Clojure or, at least, trying to get one.

-It can be seen as showcase for a bunch of modern (as of late 2017) Clojure libraries, frameworks and paradigms, that can help you make the right choice for your own projects.
+At the moment Kwaltz is a proof of concept and not meant to be useful to anyone without a modicum of familiarity with Clojure or, at least, trying to get one.
+It can be seen as showcase for a bunch of modern (as of late 2017) Clojure libraries, frameworks and paradigms, that can help you make a choice for your own projects.

 ## Development